karinalorenzo/toDoList/README.md

-# This my version of ToDo List App!
+# This is my version of To-Do List App!

 ## Requeriments